Gain real-world work experience in three weeks

 This is an extracurricular program.
 To gain official certification, and get the most out of your learning experience, you must:

-- commit to 50 hours of work across the virtual internship duration, including orientation session
+- commit to at least 50 hours of intensive work across the virtual internship duration, including orientation session

 - attend and actively contribute towards team, client and mentor meetings